 High School Students Earning an AA Degree

 Applicants who graduate from high school and receive an AA degree at the same time should apply as first-year students, not as transfer students.
-Applicants should meet the first-year admission requirements and the requirements for their desired major .
+Applicants should meet the first-year admissions requirements and the requirements for their desired major.

 Students who earned an AA degree while in high school should submit a final official transcript from their AA degree-granting institution showing that the AA degree was earned before attending orientation.
 The final official transcript must show that the AA degree was earned and the date the degree was earned.